 <ESMA_QUESTION_DLT_4>

 Even assuming that the key challenges and main risks discussed later can be solved, we have very limited evidence of activities, market segments and types of assets in the securities markets that are likely to be significantly impacted by the DLT.
 The less unlikely candidates would be simple fungible assets in spot transactions.
-What blockchain technology is really suited for is cash-like fungible bearer assets like bitcoin.
+What blockchain technology is really suited for are cash-like fungible bearer assets like bitcoin.

 <ESMA_QUESTION_DLT_4>